Mechanical equilibrium

 If a particle in equilibrium has zero velocity, that particle is in static equilibrium.
 Since all particles in equilibrium have constant velocity, it is always possible to find an inertial reference frame in which the particle is stationary with respect to the frame.

 Stability

 An important property of systems at mechanical equilibrium is their stability.

 Potential energy stability test

-If we have a function which describes the system's potential energy, we can determine the system's equilibria using calculus.
+In a function which describes the system's potential energy, the system's equilibria can be determined using calculus.
 A system is in mechanical equilibrium at the critical points of the function describing the system's potential energy.
-We can locate these points using the fact that the derivative of the function is zero at these points.
-To determine whether or not the system is stable or unstable, we apply the second derivative test.
-With $V$ denoting the static equation of motion of a system with a single degree of freedom we can perform the following calculations:
+These points can be located using the fact that the derivative of the function is zero at these points.
+To determine whether or not the system is stable or unstable, the second derivative test is applied.
+With $V$ denoting the static equation of motion of a system with a single degree of freedom the following calculations can be performed: